jinzhuer/Linguistic_Stego/README.md

 # Text_Stego
-Text Steganalysis Based on Multi-HeadSelf-Attention The Dependency and instruction will be added soon.
+Text Steganalysis Based on Multi-HeadSelf-Attention<br />

+The dependency and instruction will be added soon.